-All federally and state listed species with the potential to occur within the project area are arboreal.
-No tree clearing or vegetation removal is proposed as a part of construction activities; therefore, project activities will have No effect to any federally or state listed species or designated critical habitat.
+No suitable habitat for any federal or state listed species is present within the proposed project location options and no tree clearing or vegetation removal is proposed as a part of construction activities; therefore, project activities will have no effect to any federal listed species or designated critical habitat and no impact on state listed species.
 See the attached Threatened and Endangered Species Technical Memorandum.